How Two Beginner’s Made it up one of Indonesia’s Most Intimidating Mountains, Mount Rinjani

 Just the thought of climbing a mountain intimidates me.
 The first image that pops in my mind is Into Thin Air, there is a huge storm, everybody is in chaos, and nobody makes it back down the mountain.
 All of this being said, Mount Rinjani was still on our list of activities to do in Lombok.
 After hearing and reading about it, we had to consider the possibility of climbing this mountain in some form or another.

 Reading over all the information we could find, we decided that the 2D1N (two day one night) trek from Senaru to the crater rim was the only climb we would consider.
-We were bummed that we would not be going the summit, but this is what felt comfortable for us.
-We knew this would be incredibly difficult regardless, so anything we could do to make ourselves feel better about it was worth it.
+We were bummed that we would not be going to the summit, but this is what felt comfortable for us.
+We knew this would be incredibly difficult regardless, we had done no workout trainings for this hike, so anything we could do to make ourselves feel better about it was worth it.

 Finding a company was difficult, we read countless reviews of all the companies we could find in Rinjani, and most of the time, they all had great reviews.
 However, whenever we saw one review that said something such as “not enough water packed” we immediately took that company off of our radar.
 We eventually decided on Green Rinjani.
 A company that prides itself on ensuring no waste will be left on the mountain–a very common problem in Indonesia as we have touched on previously.